-2. E-Reader/Reader
+2. Reader

-Use of an e-reader/reader for assessments may be approved in certain circumstances.
+Use of a reader for assessments may be approved in certain circumstances.

-The function of an e-reader/reader in assessments is to read the questions only.
+The function of a reader in assessments is to read the questions only.

 3. Scribe

 If a disability/impairment prevents a student from completing the exam in a typed format, students may apply for the use of a scribe.
 The awarding of a scribe as reasonable accommodation is usually only granted in extreme circumstances.
 The provision of a scribe should be considered very carefully by the student before applying as there are certain disadvantages to this form of reasonable accommodation.
 The Irish Tax Institute prefers to put in place arrangements that will allow a student to work independently rather than accommodations that may make a student dependent on another person to complete your exam.